threeport/threeport/docs/threeport-controllers.md

    Note: not all objects necessarily require reconciliation.
 Some just store data that is referred to when reconciling state for other objects.
-1. If you have any "Definition" or "Instance objects that are getting a reconciler, you will need to include a `Reconciled` field of type `*bool`.
+1. If you have any "Definition" or "Instance objects that are getting a reconciler, include an anonymous `Reconciliation` field (which is defined in `pkg/api/v0/common.go`).
-   The generated code will expect this.
-This is not required if no reconciler exists for the object.
 1. Create the following directories based on the name of the source file in the API.
 For example:
    * `cmd/kubernetes-runtime-controller`